-- the extent to which the information is well known; - whether the person to whom the information relates is known to be (or to have been) associated with the matters dealt with in the document; - the availability of the information from publicly available resources; - any other matters that I consider relevant.
+- the extent to which the information is well known: - whether the person to whom the information relates is known to be (or to have been) associated with the matters dealt with in the document;

+- the availability of the information from publicly available resources; - any other matters that I consider relevant.

-The information relating to the third parties is not well known and would only be known to a limited group of people with a business need to know.
-As this information is only known to a limited group of people, the individuals concerned are not generally known to be associated with the matters discussed in the document.
+The information that I regard to be personal information within Document 1 includes First Assistant Secretary, Elizabeth Hampton's signature on page 2 of the document.
+This information is not well known and would only be known to a limited group of people with a business need to know.
 This information is not available from publicly accessible sources.